15 Military Friendly Colleges in Kansas

 919 Mid-Campus Dr | Manhattan, KS 66506

-Kansas State University offers Non-Traditional and Veteran Student Services (NTVSS).
-This provides help for students before, during, and after their admission.
-And, the Veterans Center is home to the University’s Veteran Student Organization (VSO).
-It includes areas for lounging and studying, plus chances to meet other military and veteran students.
+Kansas State University provides Non-Traditional and Veteran Student Services (NTVSS), offering support for students throughout their journey—from pre-admission to post-admission.
+The Veterans Center serves as the hub for the University’s Veteran Student Organization (VSO), providing spaces for relaxation, study, and opportunities to connect with fellow military and veteran students.

-K State participates in the Yellow Ribbon Program.
-It offers 75 students up to $2,000 in awards each, per year.
+K State actively participates in the Yellow Ribbon Program, extending awards of up to $2,000 per year for 75 eligible students.

 Average Post 9/11 GI Bill Benefits Awarded